slicex-ai/elm-turbo/README.md

 ## ELM-v0.2 Model Release
 In our second version, we applied our decompossible ELM techniques on a popular open-source LLM - `microsoft/Phi-3-mini-128k-instruct`.
 Post training, we generate four slices of varying sizes ranging from 1.33B - 2.91B params.
 Additionally, we integrated these slices into NVIDIA's [trtllm](https://github.com/NVIDIA/TensorRT-LLM) and present you the trtllm engines compatible for A100 and H100 GPUs resepctively.

-## RUN ELM-v0.2 models with Huggingface Transformers library.
+## 1. Run ELM-v0.2 models with Huggingface Transformers library.
 There are four slices derived from the `phi3-mini` (3.82B params) model - 1. `slicexai/elm-v0.2-0.125-instruct` (1.33B params), 2. `slicexai/elm-v0.2-0.25-instruct`(1.56B params), 3. `slicexai/elm-v0.2-0.50-instruct` (2.01B params), 4. `slicexai/elm-v0.2-0.75-instruct` (2.91B params).

 Required packages for [Hugginface Phi-3-mini](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct).